Clermont County stabbing victim dies, armed suspect shot by police faces charges

 Officers immediately rendered aid, applying a tourniquet until medics arrived.

-Amburgy and one of his female relatives were separately airlifted in medical helicopters to hospitals, the court records state.
+Joshua and his female relative, Melissa, were separately airlifted in medical helicopters to hospitals, the court records state.

 The chief said the suspect was in serious condition.